 Over The Moons

 The months have either 30 or 29 days.
 30 day months are noted Matis (MAT), the 29 day months Anmatis (ANM).
 In this respect, we cannot help but notice that the Attic Calendar, used by ancient Athenians, marks months as “full and “hollow”.
 It is worth noting that Greek culture was prestigious to the Gauls, especially before their fall to the Romans.
 Sequanni territory was not very far from the Greek colony of Massalia, and it wouldn’t be surprising if the Greeks had some influence on the Sequanni Calendar.
 This isn’t to say that the ancient Gauls weren’t already using a lunisolar calendar as it were.
 Which the Sequanni Calendar certainly is.

 A lunisolar calendar attempts to reconcile the lunar months with the solar year.
 This is a relatively old style of timekeeping.
 Though purely lunar calendars like the Islamic Calendar do exist.
 Then, of course, the modern calendar, which gets its start in Rome, who weren’t about lunar months, apparently.
 They were more interested in the solar year.
 Now, back to Gaul, where the Sun and Moon must agree, at least somewhat.
 Most of the time, the Sequanni Calendar has twelve months, the first and third year in a five year cycle have thirteen.
 The first month is Samonios, something that is not debated.

 The months start at the first quarter moon.
 This is an easy moon phase to spot, and it accents the binary fortnight division explained earlier.
 This centers the full and new moons in each fortnight, half month.

 Segomâros Widugeni offers “Blêdani Galation”, or Year of the Galatîs” as a term to date years.
 So, BG as opposed to BCE and CE or BC and AD.
-The app I use provides the current year.
+The app we use provides the current year.